lbormann/darts-caller/README.md

 - Option 3) use [darts-voice](https://github.com/lbormann/darts-voice).

 All options forcing the application to either download files again nor using a voice-pack for calling.
-If you wish to revoke a ban, open 'darts-caller-banned.txt' and remove the line from the list.
+If you wish to revoke a ban, open 'banned.txt' and remove the line from the list.

 ### App starts and stops immediately?!